-There are two types of charges: a mortgage (hypothèque conventionnelle) and a lender's lien (privilège de prêteur de deniers).
+There are two types of charges:

+- a mortgage (hypothèque conventionnelle); and - lender's legal mortgage (hypothèque légale spéciale du prêteur de deniers PPD).

 A mortgage is an in rem security interest (sûreté réelle) governed by the French Civil Code which may be created either legally, judicially or by agreement (referred to below as a conventional mortgage).
-A mortgage may be granted over a property in favor of a creditor at any stage (not only in connection with financing the acquisition) and without the owner of the property being dispossessed.
+A mortgage may be granted over a property in favour of a creditor at any stage (not only in connection with financing the acquisition) and without the owner of the property being dispossessed.
 This security will guarantee the repayment of the principal amount secured, the payment of interest and additional expenses.